 |Salt Lake City, UT||Cost: $$$$$||Graduation Rate: 67%||

-The program's flexibility allows learners to attend interactive classes either part time or full time.
-Most students complete the program by enrolling part time for three semesters over one year.
-The university allows students up to four years to complete the degree.
-While students can enroll in fully online classes, they may also opt to combine these with face-to-face instruction.
+Program flexibility allows learners to attend part time or full time.
+Most students enroll full time and complete the program in one calendar year.
+A part-time pace can be determined by the student; the university allows students up to four years to complete the degree.
+While students can complete the degree with fully online enrollment, it is also an option to combine online with on-campus courses.

 |San Francisco, CA||Cost: $$$$$||Graduation Rate: 56%||